toddledev/documentation/docs/15-connecting-data/02-working-with-apis/index.md

 - The API will automatically refetch when any formula values used in the request change
 - This behavior can be controlled with a formula to create conditional fetching logic

 Auto fetch is especially useful for GET requests where you want to display data immediately and keep it updated when related parameters change.
-Additionally, it enables server-side rendering (SSR) of the requested data.
+Additionally, it enables server-side rendering (SSR) if configured in the **Advanced** tab.

 ## Test API requests